-Assistant Professor -Center for Molecular Medicine & Genetics and Obstetrics & Gynecology
+Assistant Professor -Center for Molecular Medicine and Genetics and Obstetrics and Gynecology

 Assistant Professor - Center for Molecular Medicine & Genetics and Obstetrics & Gynecology (Joint)

 Dr. Luca's laboratory is interested in understanding the genetic and molecular basis of inter-individual and inter-population differences in complex phenotypes.
 They combine evolutionary and functional genomics approaches to study intermediate phenotypes (e.g.: transcription factor binding, gene expression, protein secretion, etc.) and how they are affected by gene-environment interactions.
 Ultimately, their goals are to: i) understand how phenotypic differences evolved as humans adapted to changing environments, ii) characterize the biological mechanisms of such phenotypic differences from a genetic to a systems level and iii) understand the genetic basis of health disparities.

 A current research area aims to characterize the genetic architecture underlying phenotypic differences in nuclear receptor related pathways (e.g. estrogen receptors).
 Projects related to this area utilize functional genomics techniques (e.g.: ChIP-seq, RNA-seq) on samples from different human populations.